Radiology Residency: Resident Life

 Salary and Benefits

 As employees of the Mass General Brigham, residents receive a comprehensive and competitive benefits package offering selections for every family situation.

-Residents are paid a competitive salary according to a standardized scale that is applied to all residents working within the Mass General Brigham.
-The annual salary for a PGY-2 resident starting radiology residency in July 2020 was $69,200.
-Residents can also participate in tax-deferred dependent and health care reimbursement accounts as well as tax-sheltered annuities through one of several investment firms.
+Residents are paid a competitive salary according to a standardized scale that is applied to all residents working within Mass General Brigham.
+The annual salary for a PGY-2 resident starting radiology residency in July 2022 was $75,000.

 Boston's reputation as a center for medicine, scientific research and education is world-renowned.
 The city itself, with its unique blend of cosmopolitan beauty and quaint, historical charm, offers an exciting diversity of cultural attractions.
 For the outdoor enthusiasts, Boston is conveniently accessible to both the mountains and the seashore, and most residents enjoy the area during their training years.
 The New England fall foliage is an annual worldwide attraction and residents frequently take advantage of the locale to ski, hike and sail.
 Several residents have taken sailing lessons at Community Boating, Inc., located right across the street from the hospital.